"Trying to Save June" - an Exercise in Futility, Reality and Despair!

 2013, October 1st: Marie R. Mogsted-Nedland – my first cousin.

-2014, November: Stan Berquist - my very good friend from Redeemer Bible study.
+2014, November: Stan Berquist - a very good friend from Redeemer Bible Study.

-2014, November: Albert Ringerud - my good friend from Redeemer Bible study.
+2014, November: Albert Ringerud - a good friend from Redeemer Bible Study.

 "And therefore never send to know for whom the bell tolls; It tolls for thee."

 (1.)
 The top photo is June’s gravesite at Lakewood Cemetery showing a dozen violet roses in the permanent vase that is installed just ahead of the marker.
 This photo was taken in 2012.
 I personally deliver a dozen fresh roses to June’s gravesite every Wednesday around noon during the spring, summer and early fall of the year.
 (2.)
 The next lower photo is June at San Francisco in February 1998, just one month after her Alzheimer’s diagnosis.
 June was in the very early stage of the disease.
 We were attending the conference of the American Academy of Forensic Sciences.
 (3.)
-The next lower photo is one taken of June and me in our home at 6025 Gardena Lane in May of 2002 during the 5th year of June’s Alzheimer’s journey.
+The next lower photo is one taken of June and me in our home at 6025 Gardena Lane in May of 2002 during the 6th year of June’s Alzheimer’s journey.
 June is still doing very well in early stages of the disease.
 We traveled extensively together on forensic science matters as well as personal travel.
 We simply made accommodations for June’s severe short term memory loss.
 2002 was also our 50th wedding anniversary.
 Our daughter Julie put on a special party in our honor.
 (4.)
-Next lower picture was taken in November 2005 during June’s 8th year of Alzheimer’s.
+Next lower picture was taken in November 2005 during June’s 9th year of Alzheimer’s.
 June was in late middle stages.
 June’s care required the services of an Alzheimer’s care facility.
 This photo was taken at the Wellstead of Rogers during June’s birthday celebration.
 (5.)
-Next lower photo was taken in October 2007 during June’s 10th year of Alzheimer’s.
+Next lower photo was taken in October 2007 during June’s 11th year of Alzheimer’s.
 June was deep in the late stages of the disease and rarely opened her eyes to what would appear to her to be an alien world.
 June was almost totally non-responsive.
 It was difficult to feed her and my communications were mostly holding her hand and assuring her I loved her!
 These were terribly sad times!
 Photo taken at the Benedictine Health Care Center’s Alzheimer’s Villa.
 (6.)
 The bottom photo is one of my favorites of June.
 It was taken in the year 1994 at our daughter Susan’s home in Cary,North Carolina during one of our visits.
-This timing was four years before June’s Alzheimer’s diagnosis.
+This timing was four years before June’s Alzheimer’s diagnosis but only three years before the first symptoms of short term memory loss were noted in 1997.

 Brenda Avadian - Pearblossom, California - (25 September 2012): "Stan, I remember standing with several notables in the Alzheimer's World, including David Troxel, in Santa Barbara.
 We all raised our glasses to toast a cure for Alzheimer's within 5 years.
 Like you wrote.
 This was about 1999.
 I was so optimistic.
 And yet, the more we know, we realize the less we know."